 Understanding your cat's optimal weight depends on her breed, body type, and overall health.
 If you can see her ribs and aren't able to feel any fat on her ribs or back, she's likely too thin.
 An underweight cat should see the vet to ensure she doesn't have a medical condition behind her lightweight frame.

 Much emphasis is placed on the dangers of carrying excessive weight — joint disorders, diabetes, and shorter life span are among the health risks associated with obesity.
-However, underweight cats are also more susceptible to injury and illness, according to Kindness Animal Hospital.
+However, underweight cats are also more susceptible to injury and illness.